airborne digital data

 -

 Total magnetic intensity (TMI) data measures variations in the intensity of the Earth's magnetic field caused by the contrasting content of rock-forming minerals in the Earth crust.
 Magnetic anomalies can be either positive (field stronger than normal) or negative (field weaker) depending on the susceptibility of the rock.
 The data are processed via standard methods to ensure the response recorded is that due only to the rocks in the ground.
 The results produce datasets that can be interpreted to reveal the geological structure of the sub-surface.
 The processed data is checked for quality by GA geophysicists to ensure that the final data released by GA are fit-for-purpose.
-These line dataset from the Cavendish, Vic, 1989 (GSV0363) survey were acquired in 1989 by the VIC Government, and consisted of 4532 line-kilometres of data at 250m line spacing and 70m terrain clearance.
-To constrain long wavelengths in the data, an independent data set, the Australia-wide Airborne Geophysical Survey (AWAGS) airborne magnetic data, was used to control the base levels of the survey data.
-This survey data is essentially levelled to AWAGS.
+This Merlinleigh magnetic grid geodetic has a cell size of 0.001 degrees (approximately 106m).
+The units are in nanoTesla (or nT).
+The data used to produce this grid was acquired in 1995 by the WA Government, and consisted of 45278 line-kilometres of data at 500m line spacing and 80m terrain clearance.

 -